ryx/datalayer.js/README.md

 After you have set up and configured your personal version of datalayer.js, it is time to build and package the datalayer core and its plugins into your global script bundle.
 We intentionally not provide a preferred method for that because it highly depends on the framework and tool landscape of your application or website.
 Common solutions are webpack, rollup or a more manual AMD-based setup using gulp or grunt.
 (TODO: provide examples for popular toolchains).
 Alternatively you might also include datalayer.js from a public CDN (e.g. [unpkg](https://unpkg.com)) and then simply embed it using a method of choice (see [Integration](#integration) for available options).

 # Javascript API
-Communication with datalayer.js happens through the Javascript API.
-The module itself contains exactly one object with the name `datalayer`.
-The object contains the following public methods (NOTE: with the [methodQueue extension](src/extensions/methodQueue) you can access all of the described public API methods via the method queue pattern):
+Communication with datalayer.js happens through it's Javascript API.
+The module itself contains one default export with the name `datalayer`.
+That object contains the following public methods (NOTE: with the [methodQueue extension](src/extensions/methodQueue) you can access all of the described public API methods via the method queue pattern):

 ## initialize(options:Object): void
 Initialize the current datalayer instance with the given options.
 It is mandatory to call this once before the datalayer can be used.
 It sets up the data, scans for metatags/annotations and loads the requested plugins.
 It accepts the following options: